mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ## Getting started

-Please refer to the "[Contributing to Mautic’s documentation](https://contribute.mautic.org/en/latest/contributing/contributing_docs_rst.html)" page in the Community Handbook for detailed instructions on how to contribute to this repository.
+Please refer to the "[Contributing to Mautic’s documentation](https://contribute.mautic.org/en/latest/contributing/contributing_docs_rst.html)" page in the Mautic community handbook for detailed instructions on how to contribute to this repository.

 ## Credit